Student Employment Questions and Answers

 Are criminal background checks required for student employees?

 Yes.
 University policy now requires criminal background checks for all applicants hired into a position with the university, including student positions.
-The Human Resource Services Web site provides detailed instructions for requesting a criminal background check.
+The Human Resources Web site provides detailed instructions for requesting a criminal background check.

 Do student employees have to complete an Employment Eligibility Verification (Form I-9)?